-To this end, National and International STEs will identify and analyze the legal gaps and discrepancies in the civilian/democratic oversight of the ISF under the new structure introduced by the Homeland Security Act (2015); and state-of-emergency decree laws, law, secondary regulation and bylaws on the Establishment of the Law Enforcement Monitoring Commission; and the new regulations governing Gendarmerie and Coast Guard after the failed coup attempt of 15 July 2016 as well as the Presidential Government system which entered into force in July 2018.
+To this end, National and International STEs will identify and analyze the legal gaps and discrepancies in the civilian/democratic oversight of the ISF under the new structure introduced by the homeland security act (2015); and state-of-emergency decree laws and the new regulations governing Gendarmerie and Coast Guard after the failed coup attempt of 15 July 2016, as well as the Presidential Government system which entered into force in July 2018.
 The law of the ISFs will be reviewed in the light of civilian/democratic oversight and accountability and transparency principles.
-National STE will review all basic legal documentation (primary and supporting secondary legislation) and additional materials (legal codes, theses, organizational charts etc.) and update the legal review report penned in Phase II of the project.
-S/he will be in close cooperation with the national STE(s) towards contributing to the comparison of Turkey's legal framework on ISFs with the selected EU countries.

-The International STE will analyse the findings of the national report in light of the the European and international standards and best practices of civilian and democratic oversight.
+National STE will be in close cooperation with the international STE(s) towards contributing to the comparison of Turkey's legal framework on ISFs with EU countries which will be selected by UNDP.
+The European and international standards and best practices to ensure civilian and democratic oversight will be taken as main sources in the analysis.
 The analysis will be made on a consultative basis with the Project Team (PT) and considering the findings and recommendations of the legal review and gap analysis that was carried out in Phase II.
-The international STE will update the findings of the comparative study in Phase II and carry out an additional gap/discrepancy analysis in light of the amendments and additions to the law governing ISFs.